sictweb/bti425-2020/notes/data-assoc-intro.md

 ### Embedded documents

-In a Week 9 class/session, you learned about *embedded documents* as one way to compose a MongoDB-stored document that has an embedded "sub-document".
-For example, a "term" (word) document has a collection of "definition" sub-documents.
+In a recent class/session, you learned about *subdocuments* (aka embedded documents) as one way to compose a MongoDB-stored document that has an embedded "subdocument".
+For example, a "term" (word) document has a collection of "definition" subdocuments.

 This *embedded documents* organization scheme is discussed in the MongoDB documentation article:
 [Model One-to-Many Relationships with Embedded Documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/)

 As you would expect, the *document* will be described by a Mongoose schema in your web API.

-In addition, the *sub-document* will *also* be desribed by a Mongoose schema in your web API.
+In addition, the *subdocument* will *also* be desribed by a Mongoose schema in your web API.
+(Although it is possible to declare the subdocument schema inline in the hosting document schema, we enjoy some future benefits by creating a separate schema.)

 Use this design for the following scenarios or preferences: